Descend or Rewind? Stochastic Gradient Descent Unlearning: Algorithm

 where $\Pi_{\mathcal{C}}(x)$ denotes the (unique) projection of $\theta$ onto $\mathcal{C}$,

 Let $Z \subset \mathcal{D}$ denote a subset of size $m$ we would like to unlearn, which we call the unlearned set, and let $\mathcal{D}' = \mathcal{D} \backslash Z$ denote the retained set.
-We want to design an unlearning algorithm $U$ that removes the influence of $Z$ from the output of the learning algorithm $A(\mathcal{D})$, such that the model parameters obtained from $U(A(\mathcal{D}), \mathcal{D}, Z)$ are probabilistically \textit{indistinguishable} from the output of $A(\mathcal{D'})$.
-To formalize this requirement, we borrow from DP the concept of $(\epsilon, \delta)$-indistinguishability, which requires that the marginal distributions of two algorithm outputs resemble one another.
+We desire an unlearning algorithm $U$ that removes the influence of $Z$ from the output of the learning algorithm $A(\mathcal{D})$, such that the model parameters obtained from $U(A(\mathcal{D}), \mathcal{D}, Z)$ are probabilistically \textit{indistinguishable} from the output of $A(\mathcal{D'})$.
+To formalize this requirement, we borrow from DP the concept of $(\varepsilon, \delta)$-indistinguishability, which requires that the marginal distributions of two algorithm outputs resemble one another.

 Throughout, for a fixed dataset $\mathcal{D}$ and unlearning set $Z$, all probabilities and expectations are taken with respect to the internal randomness of the learning and unlearning algorithms (mini-batch index sampling and additive Gaussian noise).
-We assume that these random choices are generated from a fixed distribution that does not depend on the data values in $\mathcal{D}$, except through its size $n$.
+We assume that these random choices are generated from a fixed distribution that does not depend on the data values in $\mathcal{D}$.

 \begin{definition}